hzwer/ECCV2022-RIFE/README.md

 # Real-Time Intermediate Flow Estimation for Video Frame Interpolation
+## Introduction
+This project is the implement of [Real-Time Intermediate Flow Estimation for Video Frame Interpolation](https://arxiv.org/abs/2011.06294).
+Currently, our model can run 30+FPS for 2X 720p interpolation on a 2080Ti GPU.
+It supports arbitrary-timestep interpolation between a pair of images.

 **2022.7.4 - Our paper is accepted by ECCV2022 🎉.
 Thanks to all relevant authors, contributors and users!**

 From 2020 to 2022, RIFE has submitted five submissions（rejected by CVPR21 ICCV21 AAAI22 CVPR22).
 Thanks to all anonymous reviewers, your suggestions have helped to significantly improve the paper!
 Our latest version paper will be released ASAP.
 We recently modify the organization of the paper and adds more insights.